 The steps required to use a data file that contains no or limited metadata, such as Excel files, CSV files, and SQL databases, will depend upon how it has been created.
 It is generally difficult-to-impossible to correctly set up a CSV or Excel file without both access to the questionnaire and access to the person who exported the CSV file.
-The process will be much easier if the file has been created in accordance with the Excel and CSV Data File Specifications (and better yet if in a better file different format).
+The process will be much easier if the file has been created in accordance with the Tips to Get an Excel or CSV File Working Well in Displayr (and better yet if in a better file different format).

 Setting up a CSV or Excel File